posix88/CodeVerifier/README.md

 ## Examples
 Using `CodeVerifier` is very easy and straightforward.
 Just create it inside your `body`passing as argument the code to be inserted by the user.

-You can customize the appearance of the code verifier during initialization.
+You can customize the appearance of the code verifier during initialization using its modifier and the `SecureCodeStyle` class.

 ### Basic Implementation

 ```swift